GoogleCloudPlatform/bank-of-anthos/src/transactionhistory/README.md

   - add fake extra latency in milliseconds to transaction history requests

 - ConfigMap `environment-config`:
-  - `VERSION`
-    - a version string for the service
   - `LOCAL_ROUTING_NUM`
     - the routing number for our bank
   - `PUB_KEY_PATH`